Al ash-Sheikh: Role in modern Saudi Arabia

 However, the Al ash-Sheikh's domination of the ulema has diminished somewhat in recent decades.
 This is in part because an increase in the number of students in the seminaries has led to an influx from other families, and the Al ash-Sheikh have not produced offspring in sufficient numbers to maintain a numerical predominance.
 Furthermore, in 1969, King Faisal abolished the office of Grand Mufti (it was restored in 1993 by a successor) and replaced it with a ministry of justice.
 The first minister appointed was deliberately not an Al ash-Sheikh, although subsequent ministers have been.
 Members of the family have held other ministerial positions but the family's representation in the cabinet dropped from three to two members in 2003 (the Minister of Justice and Minister of Islamic Affairs) and, as of 2020, stands at two ministers, Saleh bin Abdul-Aziz Al ash-Sheikh, Minister of Islamic Affairs and Abdullatif bin Abdulmalik bin Omar Al-ash Sheikh, Minister of Municipal and Rural Affairs.

 Nevertheless, the Al ash-Sheikh are still Saudi Arabia's leading religious family and second in prestige only to the royal family.
-The family continues to hold many of the most important religious posts in Saudi Arabia: for example, the current Grand Mufti (the position having been restored in 1993) is a member of the family, Abdul-Aziz ibn Abdullah Al ash-Sheikh.
+The family continues to hold many of the most important religious posts in Saudi Arabia: for example, the former Grand Mufti (the position having been restored in 1993) is a member of the family, Abdul-Aziz ibn Abdullah Al ash-Sheikh, who served until his death in 2025.

 The family's position is derived not only from their role in the ulema but also from being closely linked to the Al Saud by a high degree of intermarriage.
 This began in the eighteenth century and has continued in modern times: King Faisal's mother was Tarfa bint Abdullah, daughter of Abd Allah ibn Abd al-Latif Al ash-Sheikh.
 The family alliance with the Al ash-Sheikh is still crucial to the Al Saud in maintaining their legitimacy.
 At the same time, the Al ash-Sheikh remain strong supporters of the continued rule of the Al Saud.